ljchuello/ZeroSSL.API/README.md

 // Then we proceed to create the certificate.
 If everything is correct, it will return an object of type Certificate Certificate certificate = await zeroSslClient.Certificate.Create(domain, asymmetricCipherKeyPair);
 ```
+---
 ## Verify Domains | DNS Challenge

 Once the certificate is created, it needs to be validated.
 Let's see an example of how to validate it using DNS.

+NOTE: When validating through DNS "CNAME_CSR_HASH," the certificate stays in "pending_validation" status for a few minutes up to 12 hours.
+I strongly recommend using the "HTTP_CSR_HASH" validation method

 | Record Type | Name | Value |
 | :----------: | :----------: | :----------: |